Yale Law Professor Jed Rubenfeld Suspended for Sexual Harassment

 Rubenfeld said Tuesday, “I think subsequent to me having written some controversial articles about sexual assault, that I became a target of people making false allegations against me.”
 Who was making these false allegations, exactly?
 “I don’t know,” Rubenfeld said, “because of confidentiality.
 Identities were not revealed to me.”

 That’s not true, according to Yale’s stated policies — and one of the complainants.
 “License to write about sexual harassment is not license to sexually harass,” she told me.
 “I reported because I was sexually harassed.
 Now he’s being dishonest about even this aspect of the Title IX process.
 For example, as Yale’s policy requires, I identified myself to him.
 I had to, and I did so at considerable risk given his influence in the legal community.”

 A spokesperson for Yale declined to comment.
+In a message to “members of the Yale Law School Community” on Wednesday morning, Dean Heather Gerken wrote, “While we cannot comment on the existence of investigations or complaints, the Law School and the University thoroughly investigate all complaints regarding violations of University rules and the University adjudicates them whenever it is appropriate to do so.”
+She added, “As Dean, I take this responsibility extraordinarily seriously.”

 Multiple women told me that a whisper network about Rubenfeld operated on campus, and that as law-school students, they were warned by peers to be careful around him.
 One said she was told by a male alum, “You’ve not scraped the bottom of the barrel when it comes to Rubenfeld’s behavior.
 Stay away.”